surferwat/google-maps-orientation-of-panorama/README.md

 ## Todo

 * [ ] Add tests
-* [ ] Consider pre-condition to check whether panorama is relevant for the origin
+* [ ] Consider pre-condition to check whether panorama is relevant for the map center

 ## References